Induced replication and the assessment of models: Matched-pair and two-group examples

 \subsection{Inferential structures for matched-pair examples}

-The most obvious settings in which internal replication is present under the postulated model are those in which the replication is achieved by design.
+The most obvious settings in which inducible replication is present under the postulated model are those in which principles of experimental design have been applied.
 Let $(Y_{j1}, Y_{j0})_{j=1}^m$ be outcomes on the treated and untreated units for the $m$ pairs.
 The following example illustrates a different route to the sufficiency separation than that of Example \ref{exIntro}.

 \begin{example} Consider Example \ref{exIntro}.
 The statistic $U_j(\psi_0)$ constructed there arises also through a simpler argument.
 Specifically, on replacing the observed value $s_j(\psi_0)$ by the corresponding random variable, we obtain